With water shutoff looming, Vista Shadow Mountain Apartments tenants searching for answers

 This has left tenants like Promise Bramlett scrambling to figure out what to do next.

-“We are definitely moving, because we are tired of all the drama,” Bramlett said.
+“We are definitely moving because we are tired of all the drama,” Bramlett said.

 Bramlett, who is expecting a baby in August, moved into a one-bedroom apartment at Vista Shadow Mountain in March.
 A month later, the sprinkler system in the apartment below her apartment broke, causing damage to her unit.
 So she moved to a studio apartment.